PathMates

 Initial Scope

-At first, my scope was large and consisted of four different spaces which made doing a competitive analysis difficult.
+At first, my scope was large and included four areas, which made competitive analysis difficult.

 New Scope